oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/istio/istio.md

 #### Creating a domain with Istio support

-Setting up Istio support for a domain only requires labeling its namespace for automatic sidecar injection.
+Setting up Istio support for a domain only requires enabling Istio automatic sidecar injection.

 To allow your domains to run with Istio automatic sidecar injection enabled, create the namespace in which you want to run the domain